shoumikhin/Gentlehood/Pods/InAppSettingsKit/README.md

 The source code is available on [github](http://github.com/futuretap/InAppSettingsKit).
 Basically you have 2 options of including InAppSettingsKit:

 1) you copy the `InAppSettingsKit` subfolder into your project and drag the files right into your application.
 InAppSettingsKitSampleApp.xcodeproj demonstrates this scenario.
-If your project is compiled with ARC, you'll need to disable it for the IASK files.
-You can do so by adding `-fno-objc-arc` in the "Compile Sources" phase.
+If your project is compiled without ARC, you'll need to enable it for the IASK files.
+You can do so by adding `-fobjc-arc` in the "Compile Sources" phase.
 You can select all the relevant files at once with shift-click and then double-click in the Compiler Flags column to enter the text.

 2) you can use the static library project to include InAppSettingsKit.
 To see an example on how to do it, open InAppSettingsKit.xcworkspace.
 It includes the sample application that uses the static library as well as the static library project itself.
 To include the static library project there are only a few steps necessary (the guys at [HockeyApp](http://hockeyapp.net) have a [nice tutorial](http://support.hockeyapp.net/kb/client-integration/integrate-hockeyapp-on-ios-as-a-subproject-advanced-usage) about using static libraries, just ignore the parts about the resource bundle):